-For those who already have the above skills I can offer one to one shorter course in more advance level's of skills, such as veneering and laminating, once these skills are mastered we can then take on a project that will use these new skills.
+For those who already have the above skills, I can offer shorter one to one course in more advanced levels of skill, such as veneering and laminating, once these skills are mastered we can then take on a project that will use these new skills.

 Tools and tea are provided.

 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

 The price also covers the cost of small amounts of wood, sandpapers and glue.